 HOW THE CERTIFICATE IS DELIVERED

 The Certificate in Resilience Coaching is taken over one year through supported distance learning.
-You can complete the course quicker if you choose.
+However, you can complete the course quicker if you choose.
 Features of distance learning include:

 Complementary Medical Association (CMA)